Fishing for Crappie with a jig is one of the most common and effective ways to target these tasty fish.

-Let the jig do the work- do not aggressively bounce or move the lure up and down.
+Let the jig do the work!
+Do not aggressively bounce or move the jig up and down.
 The water, wind, and movement of waves and structure will give your jig life-like movements that should trigger a bite.

-Vertical jigging for crappie is fone when you are positioned directly over a school of crappie.
+Vertical jigging for crappie is done when you are positioned directly over a school of crappie.
 This can be from a boat, a dock or when fishing from ice.

 Most people use fish finders and electronics such as Livescope to scan the bottom of the lake to find deep schools of crappie during the winter or summer, then they concentrate in stable deep water areas.